 \section{Introduction}

-By a ring we mean a commutative with identity.
-Let $A$ be a semi-real ring.
-The \emph{real Zariski spectrum} of $A$ denoted by $\Spec(A)$ is a topological space whose underlying set is the set of all real prime ideals of $A$ and its topology is described as follows.
+By ring we mean a commutative with identity.
+The \emph{real Zariski spectrum} of $A$ denoted by $\Spec_R A$ is a topological space whose underlying set is the set of all real prime ideals of $A$ and its topology is described as follows.
 Let $I$ be an ideal of $A$, we define $V(I)$ as the set all real prime ideals $\mathfrak{p}$ of $A$ with $\mathfrak{p}\supseteq I$.
 We have \begin{lemma} (i) If $I$ and $J$ are two ideals of $A$, then $V(IJ)=V(I)\cup V(J)$.

 (ii) If $\{I_{i}\}$ is any set of ideals of $A$, then $V(\sum I_i)=\bigcap V(I_i)$.

 (iii) If $I$ and $J$ are two ideals, $V(I)\subseteq V(J)$ if and only if $\sqrt[R]{I}\supseteq\sqrt[R]{J}$.